Jugurthakebaili1/vLLM-Kunlun/README.md

 ---

-## Latest News🔥
+## Latest News 🔥
 - [2025/12] Initial release of vLLM Kunlun

 ---

 # Overview

 vLLM Kunlun (vllm-kunlun) is a community-maintained hardware plugin designed to seamlessly run vLLM on the Kunlun XPU.
-It is the recommended approach for integrating the Kunlun backend within the vLLM community, adhering to the principles outlined in the [RFC]: Hardware pluggable.
+It is the recommended approach for integrating the Kunlun backend within the vLLM community, adhering to the principles outlined in the [RFC Hardware pluggable](https://github.com/vllm-project/vllm/issues/11162).
 This plugin provides a hardware-pluggable interface that decouples the integration of the Kunlun XPU with vLLM.

 By utilizing the vLLM Kunlun plugin, popular open-source models, including Transformer-like, Mixture-of-Expert, Embedding, and Multi-modal LLMs, can run effortlessly on the Kunlun XPU.